Gwen-Bradbury/MS3/README.md

 The back to top button takes the user to the top of the current page and has been tested and reponded as expected on every page.

 7. **Manual Testing**
+    - Various browsers and devices; the project was shared in the peer-code-review CI slack room and was tested by other CI Students, Mentors, Alumni and Tutors.
+The results of this were...

 **Open Issues:**